eProsima/Fast-DDS-docs/docs/fastdds/xtypes/discovery_matching.rst

 Fast DDS-Gen
 ------------
-*Fast DDS-Gen* default behaviour creates the necessary code to work with *Dynamic Types*.
+*Fast DDS-Gen* default behaviour creates the necessary code to work with :ref:`XTypes1.3 <dynamic-types>`.
 The generated code will include the `XXXTypeObjecSupport.h` and `XXXTypeObjecSupport.cxx` files, taking :class:`XXX` as our IDL type.
 These files provide a Type Factory for the type :class:`XXX`.